andreasc1/LLM-Chat-Scraper-AI-Share-URL-Extractor/README.md

 It first pulls URLs from the **Web Archive CDX API**, then it uses **Playwright** to open each live page, handle JavaScript-rendered content, strip out UI clutter, and save only the **clean chat messages** to a text file.

 ✨ Built for speed, simplicity, and fun – and of course, **vibe coded using AI** 🤖
+⭐ If you found this useful, don’t forget to star the repo!

 ---